What do you know about the Philadelphians killed by guns this year? At least know their names.

 But that is not the beginning or the end.
 There was more to all of their lives.
 They were sons, brothers and friends.
 They were loved.
 They were here.

-While we mark the lives and deaths of those we have lost to the coronavirus, we should do the same for those lost to an epidemic that has been raging mostly unchecked for years.
+While we mark the lives and deaths of those lost to coronavirus, we should do the same for those lost to an epidemic that has been raging mostly unchecked for generations.

 Help me do that.
 Send me a photograph of your loved one, call (215-854-5943), or email (firstname.lastname@example.org), and leave a remembrance.